 If you want more programming practice, here are two more opportunities:

 I also lead a weekly mentoring session where we can work through practice problems and can also discuss topics of interest from your other computer science classes.
 The mentoring session happens every Friday from 13:00 – 14:30 in room S510.
-The first mentoring session will be on Friday, October 5.
+Mentoring sessions will continue through the exam period until Friday, February 8.